-- Cooling Tower Configuration (4) Specify whether the cooling-only chillers use individual cooling towers (1 to 1 ratio between chillers and towers) or whether a single large cooling tower is used for all cooling only chillers. - Heat Recovery Configuration (5) Select the "Dedicated heat recovery chiller in parallel with cooling-only chillers" option in this drop-down list.
+- Cooling Tower Configuration (4) Specify whether the cooling-only chillers use individual cooling towers (1 to 1 ratio between chillers and towers) or whether a single large cooling tower is used for all cooling only chillers. - Heat Recovery Configuration (5) Select the "Dedicated heat recovery chiller in condenser loop" option in this drop-down list.